amiteshksharma/amiteshksharma/README.md

 :smiley: About me ...

-  Current UC San Diego Computer Science student and an aspiring Full‑stack developer.
-Industry experience in front‑end development with React.js, React Native, and TypeScript and in back‑end development with Python and Node.js.
-Strong understanding of the pro‑ gramming languages Java, TypeScript and C++
+  I am currently a full-stack software engineer for Walmart Global Tech.
+Industry experience in front-end development with React.js, React Native, and TypeScript and in back-end development with Python and Node.js.
+Strong understanding of the programming languages JavaScript, TypeScript, Python, and C++

 😄 Pronouns: He/him/his